Juicy grilled Portobello Mushroom Steaks, vegan, low carb, meat-free, and plant-based, marinated in a delicious easy vegan marinade.

 The best way to flavor these portobello mushroom steaks is to soak them in a great marinade.
 Googling portobello steak marinade brings up a range of recipes, some use liquid smoke, some use cumin or rosemary or thyme.

 My vegan steak marinade is a quality yet easy recipe, using only a few well-known ingredients and is gluten-free.
+The tamari sauce is the main reason the vegan marinade is full of a robust and savory flavor.
+Tamari is a Japanese soy sauce made from fermented soybeans.
+It is considered healthier than ordinary soy sauce, usually gluten-free, deeper in umami flavor, and less salty.
+Tamari is also higher in protein and antioxidants, and is less likely to have unhealthy additives.
 And the beauty of my marinade recipe, is you can customize it by adding any of your favorite spices.

-I wouldn't however attempt to bake these marinated mushrooms, unless perhaps sealed in a foil envelope.
+3. Don't bake these marinated mushrooms in the oven, unless perhaps sealed in a foil envelope.
 I think baking might dry out their juicy meatiness.

 Chickpea Vegan Meatballs